 The latest draft appraisal will be presented at the RBC Strategic Environment Planning and Transport Committee on 2 July 2018.
 A period of statutory consultation on behalf of RBC will be launched at St Peters Church Fete on Saturday 14th July.
 It is hoped that the new Appraisal will have been adopted by the Council by the end of 2018.

 Here is a map of the St Peter's Conservation Area.

 Our website has more information and the background to the appraisal.

 Preservation is one of our key aims and CADRA works with other groups across Reading to try and address areas of deterioration.

-Information on Conservation Areas in Reading, including two in Caversham, St Peters CA and Surley Row CA, can be found at: Conservation areas
+Information on the 15 Conservation Areas in Reading can be found at: Conservation areas

-Reading has 15 Conservation Areas.
-They should be appraised every 5 years to ensure that they reflect the up to date situation and are continuing to do the job they are designed for – to protect areas ‘the character or appearance of which it is desirable to preserve or enhance’.
+Each area should be appraised every five years to ensure that they reflect the up to date situation and are continuing to do the job they are designed for – to protect areas ‘the character or appearance of which it is desirable to preserve or enhance’.
 Many are out of date.
-CADRA has been working with other groups across Reading to try and address the deterioration in many Conservation Areas.
+CADRA has been working with other groups across Reading to try and address the det erioration in many Conservation Areas.

 In 2015 Reading Civic Society, along with the Baker Street Area Neighbourhood Association , CADRA , The Friends of Caversham Court Gardens and other Neighbourhood Action Groups started to work with Reading Borough Council to establish a basis by which the existing Conservation Area Appraisals could be progressively updated.
 The aim was also to examine how to enhance what we have and how to arrest deterioration.
 Historic England has provided advice and guidance.